Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/README.md

 ## Compatibility

-The library is compatible with Adapter Remoting Infrastructure since Server version 7.0.
+The library is compatible with Adapter Remoting Infrastructure since Server version 7.3.

+For a version of this library compatible with earlier versions of Lightstreamer Server see [this tag](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/tree/v1.13.1).

 Full changelog: [CHANGELOG.md](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/blob/master/CHANGELOG.md)